I'm an audio producer making programmes and podcasts for broadcast and beyond.

 I also created and produced live ideas events for the annual Free Thinking Festival about alien life and the singularity; the cultural resonance of the North East's 3 great rivers and the battle of tragedy and comedy.

-I also work with organisations, artists and institutions including The British Museum and Royal London Hospital Museum making audio guides and walks.
+I work with organisations, artists and institutions including The Wellcome Collection, The British Museum and Royal London Hospital Museum making audio guides and walks and am five years into editing the most extraordinary oral history archive: Voices of British Ballet.
+I am a collaborator on the QMUL Pathologies of Solitude Project.

 My collaboration with QMUL Centre for the History of Emotions has developed out of a BBC Radio 3 Sunday Feature about weeping as a response to art: Margaret, Are You Grieving?